- April 2014 - March 2014 Staff Gift Card Program Awardee Announced

-February 2014 Staff Gift Card Program Awardees Announced
+March 2014 Staff Gift Card Program Awardee Announced

-Two staff members each received a $50 Visa card in recognition of their extraordinary efforts as part of the department’s 2014 Staff Gift Card Bonus Program.
-The EE department received several new nominations in February, and previous nominations were also considered.
+One staff member received a $50 Visa card in recognition of her extraordinary efforts as part of the department’s 2014 Staff Gift Card Bonus Program.
+The EE department received some new nominations in March, and previous nominations were also considered.

 The School of Engineering once again gave the EE department several gift cards to distribute to staff members who are recognized for going above and beyond.
 More people will be recognized next month, and past nominations will still be eligible for future months.
 EE faculty, staff and students are welcome to nominate a deserving staff person by visiting https://gradapps.stanford.edu/NotableStaff/nomination/create.